Fedwire® Funds Services ISO® 20022 Frequently Asked Questions (revised as of January 2023)

 - When will the Federal Reserve Banks make the final “go/no go” decision before the March 10, 2025 implementation date?

-Under a revised “backout” strategy, the Federal Reserve Banks plan to complete all internal and user testing activities at least two weeks prior to the ISO 20022 implementation date and make a “go/no go” decision based on internal and industry readiness.
-The Federal Reserve Banks will notify all users about the “go/no go” decision no later than two weeks prior to the implementation date.
+Under a revised “backout” strategy, the Federal Reserve Banks plan to complete all internal and customer testing activities at least two weeks prior to the ISO 20022 implementation date and make a “go/no go” decision based on internal and industry readiness.
+The Federal Reserve Banks will notify all customers about the “go/no go” decision on February 21, 2025.
 If a “go” decision is made, the Federal Reserve Banks will be subject to a two-week freeze period during which no further changes would be made to the ISO 20022 software and production infrastructure.
-If the Federal Reserve Banks decide to delay the implementation date for any reason, the notification would provide users two weeks’ advance notice to adjust their plans.
+If the Federal Reserve Banks decide to delay the implementation date for any reason, the notification would provide customers two weeks’ advance notice to adjust their plans.

 - What happens if the Federal Reserve Banks encounter a significant issue with the ISO 20022-related changes for the Fedwire Funds Service on or after the March 10, 2025 implementation date?